H1 2015 perspectives on M&A in Brazil

 In the energy sector more investment is needed in both generation and distribution.
 In addition to more hydroelectric deals, he said additional renewable energy tenders could be expected.

 Brazil is squarely in the sites of buyers from China, and sources tell TTR of likely deals in telecom, natural resources and agriculture.
-“We believe this year we will see more opportunities closing with Chinese investors,” Casado said, adding, “they really see Brazil in the long-term.”
+“We believe this year we will see more opportunities closing with Chinese investors investing in Brazil,” Casado said, adding, “they really see Brazil in the long-term, and thus can perform wise valuations even in difficult situations.”
 Investors from the EU, US and Canada are also bullish on Brazil, Casado noted.
 We’ll see more deals in which international companies make small, tentative acquisitions before aiming at market leaders, said Casado.
-CVS made a relatively small acquisition in 2013 when it bought Drogaria Onofre and now has larger players on its radar, he said for example.
+CVS made a relatively small acquisition in 2013 when it bought Drogaria Onofre (with a nice valuation) and now has larger players on its radar, he said for example.

-You can share this article with your friends and colleagues using the social media sharing buttons at the left-top corner of this page.
+You can share this article with your colleagues and friends using the buttons below: